metabase/metabase/docs/dashboards/actions.md

 ![Button form](./images/button-form.png)

 You can add as many buttons as you want, and wire them up to one or more filters.

+## Actions are unavailable for public dashboards and dashboards in static embeds

+While you can add actions to dashboards and use them in your Metabase, actions won't work on dashboards accessed via [public links](../dashboards), or dashboards in static embeds.

+If you want people outside of your Metabase to use an action, you can create a [public form for an action](../actions/custom.md#make-public), or expose actions via [interactive embedding](../embedding/interactive-embedding.md).

 ## Further reading